floktl/floktl/README.md

 - 👋 Hi, I’m Florian
-- 👀 I’m interested in technology, that will improve the life of all iving things on earth, mainly education, AI, clean energy and space exploration
+- 👀 I’m interested in technology, that will improve the life of all living things on earth and beyond, mainly education, AI, clean-energy and space exploration
 - 🌱 I’m currently learning C at the 42 school in Heilbronn, and App design with Flutter/ Dart and Figma
 - 📫 How to reach me: the best at linkedin: linkedin.com/in/fkeitel